Rapid prototyping: History

 "The Origins of Rapid Prototyping - RP stems from the ever-growing CAD industry, more specifically, the solid modeling side of CAD.
 Before solid modeling was introduced in the late 1980's, three-dimensional models were created with wire frames and surfaces.
 But not until the development of true solid modeling could innovative processes such as RP be developed.
 Charles Hull, who helped found 3D Systems in 1986, developed the first RP process.
 This process, called stereolithography, builds objects by curing thin consecutive layers of certain ultraviolet light-sensitive liquid resins with a low-power laser.
 With the introduction of RP, CAD solid models could suddenly come to life".

 The technologies referred to as Solid Freeform Fabrication are what we recognize today as rapid prototyping, 3D printing or additive manufacturing: Swainson (1977), Schwerzel (1984) worked on polymerization of a photosensitive polymer at the intersection of two computer controlled laser beams.
 Ciraud (1972) considered magnetostatic or electrostatic deposition with electron beam, laser or plasma for sintered surface cladding.
 These were all proposed but it is unknown if working machines were built.
 Hideo Kodama of Nagoya Municipal Industrial Research Institute was the first to publish an account of a solid model fabricated using a photopolymer rapid prototyping system (1981).
 The first 3D rapid prototyping system relying on Fused Deposition Modeling (FDM) was made in April 1992 by Stratasys but the patent did not issue until June 9, 1992.
 Sanders Prototype, Inc introduced the first desktop inkjet 3D Printer (3DP) using an invention from August 4, 1992 (Helinski), Modelmaker 6Pro in late 1993 and then the larger industrial 3D printer, Modelmaker 2, in 1997.
 Z-Corp using the MIT 3DP powder binding for Direct Shell Casting (DSP) invented 1993 was introduced to the market in 1995.
 Even at that early date the technology was seen as having a place in manufacturing practice.
 A low resolution, low strength output had value in design verification, mold making, production jigs and other areas.
 Outputs have steadily advanced toward higher specification uses.
-Sanders Prototype, Inc. (Solidscape) started as a Rapid Prototyping 3D Printing manufacturer with the Modelmaker 6Pro for making sacrificial Thermoplastic patterns of CAD models uses Drop-On-Demand (DOD) inkjet single nozzle technology.
+Sanders Prototype, Inc. (Solidscape) started as a Rapid Prototyping 3D Printing manufacturer with the Modelmaker 6Pro for making sacrificial Thermoplastic patterns of CAD models using Drop-On-Demand (DOD) inkjet single nozzle technology.

-Innovations are constantly being sought, to improve speed and the ability to cope with mass production applications.
-A dramatic development which RP shares with related CNC areas is the freeware open-sourcing of high level applications which constitute an entire CAD-CAM toolchain.
-This has created a community of low res device manufacturers.
-Hobbyists have even made forays into more demanding laser-effected device designs.
+Research in rapid prototyping (RP) focuses on increasing production speeds and adapting the technology for mass-manufacturing applications.
+As with computer numerical control (CNC) technologies, the development of open-source software has created an end-to-end CAD-CAM toolchain.
+This has supported a community of manufacturers producing low-resolution devices.
+Hobbyist use has also expanded to include more complex laser-based designs.

 The earliest list of RP Processes or Fabrication Technologies published in 1993 was written by Marshall Burns and explains each process very thoroughly.
 It also names some technologies that were precursors to the names on the list below.
 For Example: Visual Impact Corporation only produced a prototype printer for wax deposition and then licensed the patent to Sanders Prototype, Inc instead.
 BPM used the same inkjets and materials.